Large-Scale Estimation under Unknown Heteroskedasticity: Introduction

-The oracle is infeasible because $G_0$ is unknown in practice, and feasible empirical Bayes versions that exploit the cross-sectional information to mimic the oracle $\mathbb{E}_{G_0}[\, \cdot \mid \mathcal{Y}_i ]$ have to be proposed.
+Under a sampling-distributional assumption, the oracle is still infeasible because $G_0$ is unknown in practice, and feasible empirical Bayes versions that exploit the cross-sectional information to mimic the oracle $\mathbb{E}_{G_0}[\, \cdot \mid \mathcal{Y}_i ]$ have to be proposed.
 However, nonparametric estimation of $G_0$ using the cross-section is known to have slow rates of convergence because we are essentially estimating a density of unobservables.
 This suggests that emulating the oracle will be a difficult task.
-In response to this, this paper proves an extension of the well-known Tweedie's formula\footnote{We review this in Section~\ref{sec:lit}.} under homoskedasticity to the setting of unknown heteroskedasticity, where we show that the oracle depends on $G_0$ only through the density of some sufficient statistics under model \eqref{eq:disagg}.
+In response, this paper proves an extension of the Tweedie's formula\footnote{We review this in Section~\ref{sec:lit}.} to the setting of unknown heteroskedasticity, where the oracle is shown to depend on $G_0$ only through the density of certain sufficient statistics.
 Thus the problem of emulating the oracle is dramatically simpler, since the performance of feasible versions now only hinge on their ability to estimate a density of observables.
-We further exploit this insight to provide regret bounds for the proposed estimators that are of the order $(\log n)^\kappa /n$ for some $\kappa>0$.
-The upsot is that there is little cost to practitioners adopting a nonparametric empirical Bayes approach, whereas the benefits in terms of risk reduction is often substantial relative to the commonly used parametric modeling of $G_0$.
+We exploit this insight to provide regret bounds for the proposed estimators that are of the order $(\log n)^\kappa /n$ for some $\kappa>0$.
+The upshot is that there is little cost to practitioners adopting a nonparametric empirical Bayes approach where both the means and variances are unknown and heterogeneous, whereas the benefits in terms of risk reduction is often substantial relative to the commonly used parametric modeling of $G_0$.

 The remaining paper is organized as follows.
-Section~\ref{sec:lit} reviews the related literature.
-Section~\ref{sec:model} defines the model, risk and oracle estimators.
-Section~\ref{sec:est} proposes feasible versions of the oracles while Section~\ref{sec:theory} provides theoretical guarantees for the feasible versions.
-Section~\ref{sec:ext} discusses extensions to the model, including heterogeneous $J_i$ as well as constructing optimal forecasts in large-$n$ short-$T$ panels.
-Section~\ref{sec:simul} employs numerical experiments to evaluate the finite-sample performances of the proposed estimators vis-\`a-vis alternative estimators.
-Section~\ref{sec:appl} demonstrates the estimation methodology and objective through an application to estimation of teacher quality using a matched student-teacher dataset.
+Section~\ref{sec:lit} reviews the literature and Section~\ref{sec:model} defines the model, risk and optimal estimators.
+Section~\ref{sec:theory} introduces feasible versions of the oracles and proves their regret convergence rates, and Section~\ref{sec:ext} discusses extensions including heterogeneous $J_i$ and optimal forecasting in large-$n$ short-$T$ panels.
+Section~\ref{sec:missp} studies misspecification of the sampling distribution, Section~\ref{sec:simul} evaluates finite-sample performance via numerical experiments, and Section~\ref{sec:appl} demonstrates the importance of unknown heteroskedasticity in an application to teacher quality.
 Section~\ref{sec:concl} concludes.